raphaelquast/beatstep/README.md

   - *"if shift-pressed"* and an automation has been overridden:  *"re-enable automation"*

+- `button 15` : change the assigned "pad velocity curve" (e.g. the midi velocity response of the pad)

+  - `blue` for linear, `magenta` for logarithmic, `red` for exponential and `off` for "always max. velocity"

 - `button 16` : select next scene (if at the end, create a new scene)

   - *"if shift-pressed"*: select next track